EntDevLLC/WordPress-mobile-app-REST-API/README.md

 Easily Using the WordPress REST API in a mobile app

 ## Installation
-Upload the plugin to your wordpress, Activate it, then build your home page from pages section.
+Upload the plugin to your wordpress, Activate it, then use you API.

 1, 2, 3: You\'re done!